BoraNy/GPSKit/README.md

 * LSM303DLHC 3D accelerometer and 3D magnetometer

 ## Features

+The location recovery will save automatically on start up once the GPS receiver connected to the satellites, In case of an accident power loss the location data will recover from EEPROM memory

 * Full Location Logging and Data from GNSS Data Encoding
 * Start Point Recovery